-Netflix recently acquired the U.S. VOD rights to the 2019 and 2020 competitions, and the streamer also has a Will Ferrell and Rachel McAdams comedy feature about the famous singing competition in the works.
-In the past, Americans have had to hunt for clips on YouTube or seek out a VPN to watch the competition from another country’s home broadcaster.
+Netflix last year acquired the U.S. VOD rights to the 2019 and 2020 competitions to go along with the new film, though this year’s competition was canceled due to the coronavirus.
+In the past, curious Americans have had to hunt for clips on YouTube or seek out a VPN to watch the competition from another country’s home broadcaster.

 Famous for bringing artists like ABBA and Celine Dion to worldwide attention, Eurovision is something of a cross between “The X Factor” and the Miss Universe pageant — and it can offer Yanks a glimpse of what it’s like to be in a culture that doesn’t have jazz and blues as the foundation of its pop music.